 « Wherever you are is the entry point. » – Kabir

-Ajai Alai Awakening offers a path of awareness based on Guru Nanak’s non-dual message Ek Ong Kar, on Kundalini Yoga, on Sanatana Dharma and the ways of the ancient Sufis.
+Ajai Alai Awakening offers a path of awareness based on Guru Nanak’s non-dual message Ek Ong Kar, and on Kundalini Yoga in the House of Guru Ram Das.

 Our intention is to rediscover and honour these timeless teachings and explore how they can apply in today’s world.

 the teacher-student relationship,